By DR GLENN WILLIAMS

-Furthermore, if subjectivity, good intentions or the affirmation we seek from others becomes the primary lens from which a decision is made over the importance of determining what is right, then the virtue of prudence is not present.
+Furthermore, if subjectivity, good intentions or the affirmation we seek from others become the primary lens from which a decision is made over the importance of determining what is right, then the virtue of prudence is not present.

 It doesn’t matter where we live.
-We see this tension played out every day.
+We see this tension play out every day.
 Whether in our political or corporate domains, or in our educational, health, and religious institutions, in the public or private sector, we are confronted with the conundrum of doing what is right regardless of the cost – personally or corporately.

 Revelations of scandal, corruption, rumour, abuse, and cover-ups have led us to second-guess authority, and it is perfectly understandable.